pumice like light porous foamed material

 The unique structure of pumice and the sponge like material makes it special for the plants and trees as it helps them get the essential nutrients they want for a healthy growth.
 Its porous feature stores water and different nutrients which are released as per requirement of the plants and trees.

-Pumice/aluminium syntactic - ScienceDirect
+Pumice/aluminium syntactic foam - ScienceDirect

 Chiemgau impact: Pumice as an impact rock (impactite ...